LedgerHQ/speculos/doc/usage.md

 - The keyboard left and right arrow keys are use instead of the Nano buttons.
 - The `Q` key exits the application.

+#### Display

+Several display options are available through the `--display` parameter:

+- `qt`: default, requires a X server
+- `headless`: nothing is displayed
+- `text`: the UI is displayed in the console (handy on Windows)

+These options can be used along `--vnc-port` which spawns a VNC server on the specified port. macOS users should also add `--vnc-password <password>` if using the built-in VNC client because unauthenticated sessions doesn't seem to be supported (issue #34).

 ## Docker

 #### Build